Alumni Spotlight: December 2025

 Cameron states that RMU’s career-ready programs are a key reason why he was prepared for his current career and professional odyssey.

-Cameron further emphasizes how deeply connected and rooted RMU alumni are in the Pittsburgh-area, specifically, the public accounting community in Pittsburgh.
+Cameron further emphasizes how deeply connected and rooted RMU alumni are in the Pittsburgh area, specifically, the public accounting community.

-“...
-You could name any public accounting firm in Pittsburgh and I stay in contact with at least one alumni… Whether it's a friend I went to school with, someone who was an upper-classman… The accounting industry in Pittsburgh is very a tight-knit community, but I can honestly say that through RMU directly, I have connections at pretty much most of the public accounting firms… As far as alumni, my main group of friends who are all in public accounting and either have their CPA or are working towards their CPA… That's my main friend group who I still talk to to this day…”
+...
+You could name any public accounting firm in Pittsburgh and I stay in contact with at least one alumnus… Whether it's a friend I went to school with, someone who was an upperclassman… The accounting industry in Pittsburgh is a very tight-knit community, but I can honestly say that through RMU directly, I have connections at pretty much most of the public accounting firms… As far as alumni, my main group of friends who are all in public accounting and either have their CPA or are working towards their CPA… That's my main friend group who I still talk to to this day…

 Cameron is currently working towards his CPA (Certified Public Accountant) and thinks it is a valuable certification to have, especially in the accounting field.